Skip to main content

 Get quotes from at least two or three companies.
 A probate advance is not a loan, so compare the net amount you receive, not interest rates.

 You are probably here because someone you love passed away, the estate is stuck in probate, and you need money before the court finishes distributing assets.
-A probate advance, sometimes called an inheritance advance or heir advance, can put cash in your hands within two to four weeks instead of the six to eighteen months that probate typically takes.
+A probate advance, sometimes called an inheritance advance or heir advance, can put cash in your hands as quickly as the same day you request it, instead of the six to eighteen months that probate typically takes.
 The short answer to "which company should I choose" is this: get quotes from at least two or three probate advance companies, compare the net amount each one offers, and ask about costs, timelines, and what happens if the estate pays out less than expected.

 We have funded more than 4,000 transactions across all four of our service lines, including hundreds of probate advances.
 We see the same pattern over and over: heirs accept the first offer they receive without comparing, and they end up leaving money on the table.
 This page exists to help you avoid that mistake.